hawtio/website/src/docs/get-started.md

 Depending on the war you are loading, you may also need to turn off authentication before running the embedded hawtio so that it can be accessible in an unauthenticated environment:

     System.setProperty("hawtio.authenticationEnabled", "false");

-## Using a git clone

-From a git clone you should be able to run Hawtio in a Spring Boot example application as follows:

-    git clone git@github.com:hawtio/hawtio.git
-    cd hawtio/examples/springboot
-    mvn spring-boot:run

-Then opening [http://localhost:10001/hawtio/](http://localhost:10001/hawtio/) should show Hawtio monitoring a sample web application that exposes information about Apache Camel routes, metrics, etc.

-A good MBean for real time values and charts is `java.lang/OperatingSystem`.
-Try looking at Camel routes.
-Notice that as you change selections in the tree the list of tabs available changes dynamically based on the content.